aarpitdubey/almabetter/2_Analytics_Framework/1_Data_Exploration_Using_Excel/README.md

 ### Present day use of Excel :
 - Now, it is used by most of the Data Analysts, Data scientists, and others who relate to Data Analytics.

-- Now, we can use Excel for various purposes like **some calculaions, Visualization and any analysis insights using charts and other graphs,** even it replaces powerpoint presentation for many developers.
+- Now, we can use Excel fo                                                                       r various purposes like **some calculaions, Visualization and any analysis insights using charts and other graphs,** even it replaces powerpoint presentation for many developers.
 <hr>

 ## 1. Workbook: